neildavis/pi_pico_tinygo_examples/elegoo_most_complete_starter_kit/17_pir_sensor/README.md

 ## Connections ##

-The PIR is best powered from 5V, but its output is 3.3V so we don't need to worry about using voltage dividers or logic level converts before connecting it directly to our Pico's input pins.
+The PIR is best powered from 5V, but its output is 3.3V so we don't need to worry about using voltage dividers or logic level converters before connecting it directly to our Pico's input pins.

 | Pin (physical pin#) | HC-SR501 |
 |-|-|